-This week I enjoyed the below reply to Kim Kardashian West’s excitement about the Serial podcast.
+This week I enjoyed some replies to Kim Kardashian West’s excitement about the Serial podcast.
 They were mocking that antiquated platforms like MySpace and Blackberry Messenger would be buzzing with news about a podcast which kind of peaked back in 2015.

 It made me reflect on podcasts in general.